fongandrew/bueller-wheel/README.md

 - Move issues from `review/` or `stuck/` back to `open/` if more work is required
 - Delete issues from `review/` when done reviewing, or archive them however you want

-**Each iteration is a fresh Claude Code session** - no memory between iterations, which keeps context focused.
+**Each iteration is a fresh Claude session** - no memory between iterations, which keeps context focused.

 **Inherits your project's Claude Code setup** - `bueller-wheel` uses the Anthropic API credential from whichever user you're logged in as.
 It inherits the same `.claude/settings.json` or `.claude/settings.local.json` as the Claude Code project it's used in.
 Whatever permissions apply to your regular `claude` CLI should also apply to `bueller-wheel`, with the exception that `bueller-wheel` starts in "accept edits" mode.